actgardner/gogen-avro/README.md

 Gogen-avro converts field and type names to be valid, public Go names by following a few simple steps:

 - removing leading underscore characters (`_`)
-- upper-casing the first letter of the name
+- converting the name into capitalized camel case

 This minimizes the risk that two fields with different Avro names will have the same Go name.